 We continue to investigate our model through experiments on real-world datasets.
-We adopt the same set of $10$ UCI regression benchmark datasets \citep{ucidataset} as well as the experimental protocol proposed in \citet{pbp} and followed by \citet{mcdropout} and \citet{deepensembles}.
-The dataset information in terms of their size and number of features are summarized in Table~\ref{tab:reg_uci_dim}.
+We adopt the same set of $10$ UCI regression benchmark datasets \citep{ucidataset} as well as the experimental protocol proposed by \citet{pbp} and followed by \citet{mcdropout} and \citet{deepensembles}.
+The dataset information is provided in Table~\ref{tab:reg_uci_dim}.

-We apply multiple train-test splits with $90\%/10\%$ ratio in the same way ($20$ folds for all datasets except $5$ for Protein and $1$ for Year), and report the metrics by their mean and standard deviation across all splits.
+We apply multiple train-test splits with $90\%/10\%$ ratio in the same way as \citet{pbp} ($20$ folds for all datasets except $5$ for Protein and $1$ for Year), and report the metrics by their mean and standard deviation across all splits.
 We compare our method to all aforementioned BNN frameworks: PBP, MC Dropout, and Deep Ensembles, as well as another deep generative model that estimates a conditional distribution sampler, GCDS \citep{jointmatching}.
-Similar to BNNs, we evaluate the accuracy and predictive uncertainty estimation of CARD by reporting RMSE and NLL.
+We note that GCDS is related to a concurrent work of \citet{yang2022regularized}, who share a comparable idea but use it in a different application.
+Following the same paradigm of BNN model assessment, we evaluate the accuracy and predictive uncertainty estimation of CARD by reporting RMSE and NLL.
 Furthermore, we also report QICE for all methods to evaluate distributional matching.
-Since this new metric was not applied in previous methods, we re-ran the experiments for all BNNs and obtained comparable or slightly better results reported in their literature.
-Further details about the experiment setup for these models can be found in the Appendix \ref{ssec:uci_baseline_experiment_details}.
-The experiment results with corresponding metrics are shown in Tables \ref{tab:reg_uci_rmse}, \ref{tab:reg_uci_nll}, and \ref{tab:reg_uci_qice}, with the number of times each model achieves the best corresponding metric reported in the last row.
+Since this new metric was not applied in previous methods, we re-ran the experiments for all BNNs and obtained comparable or slightly better results in terms of other commonly used metrics reported in their literature.
+Further details about the experimental setup for these models can be found in Appendix \ref{ssec:uci_baseline_experiment_details}.
+The experiment results with corresponding metrics are shown in Tables \ref{tab:reg_uci_rmse}, \ref{tab:reg_uci_nll}, and \ref{tab:reg_uci_qice}, with the number of times that each model achieves the best corresponding metric reported in the last row.

 We observe that CARD outperforms existing methods, often by a considerable margin (especially on larger datasets), in all metrics for most of the datasets, and is competitive with the best method for the remaining ones: we obtain state-of-the-art results in $9$ out of $10$ datasets in terms of RMSE, $8$ out of $10$ for NLL, and $5$ out of $10$ for QICE.
-Note that although we do not explicitly optimize our model by MSE or by NLL, we still obtain better results than models trained with these objectives.
+It is worth noting that although we do not explicitly optimize our model by MSE or by NLL, we still obtain better results than models trained with these objectives.